Features

 This is a photograph of what is considered one of the oldest surviving rotary engines — a fivecylinder design that powered a tricycle designed by Félix Millet and which dates from 1888.
 Early rotary engines were popular for their compact size and lightweight.
 Lighter, certainly, than the more “conventional” engines in existence at the time.
 For example, Millet’s rotary weighs only 13kg.

 The lightweight nature of the rotary engine made it an enticing option for budding aircraft designers.
 In 1908, the Seguin brothers used this principle in their first aero engine — the 7-cylinder 50hp Gnome.
 Their first variant, the Omega, was a complex but fairly reliable valve-in-piston crown arrangement that required some constant fine tuning to work reliably.
 Mismanagement of the timing function could provoke the engine into catching fire, earning it the unfortunate moniker of the “Catherine Wheel”.
-They were also prone to shedding the occasional cylinder, but over 60 early aircraft types successfully utilised this engine.
+They were also prone to shedding the occasional cylinder, but over 60 early aircraft types utilised this engine to great success.

 Because it was far too complicated to devise a recirculating oil system with the whole engine rotating, it had to be a total loss system with a gear-driven oil pump delivering oil to the mains and big ends.
 Everything else was splash-lubricated.
 Oil entered the combustion chamber with the mixture and was ejected through the exhaust valve (which is open to atmosphere), and the spray from that kept the exposed rocker gear lubricated — as well as the airframe and pilot!